naacbin/naacbin.github.io/_posts/2020-01-16-DNSCrypt+Pi-hole.md

   - containers
 ---

-# How to increase your privacy with DNSCrypt and Pi-hole

 I have always been aware of the lack of privacy on the Internet.
 But I only recently learned that anyone on your own personal network, or your ISP, could find out a lot about you through DNS queries, know which site you visit at what time, deduce the devices and services you use at home...
 Moreover, ISPs can censor websites, by blocking their name resolution.

 Lately I've been hearing a lot about a solution to block _bad_ domain names, called Pi-hole, it's a DNS filtering solution.
 At first, I wanted to use it on my Synology NAS, but I ran into some problems and as I got a Raspberry Pi 4 2Go for Christmas, I decided to go for it.